Frequently Asked Questions

 The vast majority of our college and university workshops are open to the public.
 You can check to make sure that’s the case by looking at the event listing on our website, under “Campus Events.”

 How can we possibly say no to a question like that?
-There are always opportunities to get involved, including for folks living outside of the San Francisco Bay Area.
+There are always opportunities to get involved.
 Dude.
 We need as much help in other cities as we can get.
-Email us at info (at) artwithimpact (dot) org and we will get back to you to discuss how you can use film to change minds about mental illness.
+Email us at info (at) artwithimpact (dot) org and we will get back to you to discuss how you can contribute to our mission of leveraging the arts to change minds about mental illness.
+You can also peruse opportunities here: artwithimpact.org/get-involved/job-opportunities-at-art-with-impact/

 Here’s the great thing about ideas.
 You can disagree with anyone, anytime.
 And we want to hear what you think.
 We do require, however, that if you participate in our programs that you be cordial and civil with all the members of our community.
 Exchanging ideas is awesome.
 Being hurtful or disrespectful is not.